 The Yorker or the Yorkshire terrier is rather small, but it is exactly this diminutive size that makes the breed ideal for hunting rats and other kinds of vermin.
 Despite its size, the Yorker has a very willful personality and can take over an entire household if not trained well.
 It has boundless energy too, which is why it needs regular exercise and playtime.

 The Lakeland terrier is named as such because it comes from England’s Lake District.
 They are ideal for hunting rats and mice in places that are very difficult to reach because of their energy and their size.
 Playful and cheerful, this breed naturally chases after smaller animals.
-Thus, it is important to have your other pets like cats and rabbits socialize with them from an early age.
+Thus, it is important to have your other pets as cats and rabbits socialize with them from an early age.

 The miniature Schnauzer is of German origin, originally bred by farmers for ratting purposes.
 Aside from being excellent ratters, schnauzers make great guardian dogs, no matter their size.
-You can keep its energy levels down by daily walks and exercise.
+You can keep your energy levels down by daily walks and exercise.

 German Pinschers are not just great family dogs; they are also good at guarding coaches and hunting rodents.
-With its glossy coat that comes in red, tan, black and dark brown, the sweet and loyal German pinscher makes a handsome guard, companion and playmate that require good training, long walks and lots of exercise.
+With its glossy coat that comes in red, tan, black, and dark brown, the sweet and loyal German pinscher makes a handsome guard, companion, and playmate that require good training, long walks, and lots of exercise.

 These dog breeds are, by nature, rodent hunters and killers.
 However, recent breeders have been developing them solely for their beauty, which has diminished their hunting abilities.
 Given free rein, these breeds would revert to their nature and help eliminate unwanted rats and other vermin that damage lives and property.